By Matt Muller, Eagles Correspondent, Fri, Mar 13th 5:32pm EDT

 Fantasy Impact: It was a tough go for the Charger rushing attack averaging only 2.2 yards a carry.
 While Mathews' average was only slightly better, owners can breathe a little easier knowing that he is the main workhorse.
 Mathews had 12 carries while Danny Woodhead had 6 carries and Donald Brown carried the rock only twice.

-By Steven Miller, Chargers Correspondent, Thu, Sep 4th 8:09pm EDT
+By Steven Miller, Eagles Correspondent, Thu, Sep 4th 8:09pm EDT

 Ryan Mathews is projected by Fantasy Pros to score around 10 points this week against the Arizona Cardinals with 65 yards rushing.
 (Source: Fantasy Pros)